laurenra/how-to-documents/LosslessCut.md

 # Video Cutting and Splicing in LosslessCut
 [LosslessCut](https://losslesscut.app) is a graphical interface (GUI) for ffmpeg.
-It's much easier to locate and cut videos into smaller segments than using the ffmpeg commands.
+It's much easier to locate and cut videos into smaller clips than using the ffmpeg commands.

 LosslessCut is free or you can support it by installing it from the Microsoft